New Home Construction Trends

-- Foundation: Upon arrival at the homesite, a crew removes the wheels from the manufactured home and places it on a concrete slab or a row of stacked concrete blocks then tied down.
+- Foundation: Upon arrival at the homesite, a crew removes the wheels from the manufactured home and places them on a concrete slab or a row of stacked concrete blocks, then tied down.
 All modular homes sit on poured concrete foundations the same as onsite construction.

-- Building Codes: HUD sets the standards for manufactured homes, and these supersede local codes.
+- Building Codes: HUD sets the standards for manufactured homes, which supersede local codes.
 Modular construction must adhere to all the state, county, and local zoning and building codes as traditional construction.

 - Customization: Manufactured homes have minimal options for customization.
 Modular homes can be customized entirely to the owner's taste and requirements.

-A panelized home is one where the structural components of a building, walls, floors, and roof are factory built, delivered to the homesite, and then completed like a stick-built home.
-Construction crews lay the floor first, then put up each section of the walls one at a time then layer on the roof.
+A panelized home is one where the structural components, walls, floors, and roof are factory built, delivered to the homesite, and then completed like a stick-built home.
+Construction crews lay the foundation first, then put up each section of the walls and then layer on the roof.
 The are many options for panelized homes and opportunities for customizing.

 Factory-built housing is not new.
 Sears & Roebuck sold kit homes from 1898 to 1930 and Aladdin Ready Cut Homes from 1906 right up through 1987.
-The main advantage that accounts for their popularity was affordability, a fact that remains true today.
+The main advantage that accounts for their popularity was affordability, which remains true today.

-While you can no longer buy a kit for a Craftsman bungalow from Sears, there are still kit homes available today.
-One of the most prominent companies that sell them is Lindal Cedar Homes that has been in the business since 1945.
+While you can no longer buy a kit for a Craftsman bungalow from Sears, kit homes are still available today.
+One of the most prominent companies selling them is Lindal Cedar Homes, which has been in the business since 1945.
 Do not think of these as inexpensive or small.
-The kits beginning price point is around $100K, and the size of the homes range from 700 square feet to 25,000.
+The kit beginning price point is around $100K, and the size of the homes ranges from 700 square feet to 25,000.

-On a smaller scale, MADI Homes sell tiny flatpack dwellings that assemble in a few hours.
+MADI Homes sell tiny flatpack dwellings that assemble in a few hours on a smaller scale.
 Kits start at around $33K for a 290 square foot home.
 These homes come complete, and the company will deliver and put them up for about 30 percent of the cost of the kit.
 You can also buy kit homes on Amazon and IKEA.
 How about that!

 Advantages of Factory Built Housing vs. Stick Built Homes